 Hamlin is a somewhat small town located in the state of New York.
 With a population of 5,558 people and two constituent neighborhoods, Hamlin is the 293rd largest community in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hamlin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hamlin is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hamlin who work in office and administrative support (18.11%), healthcare (8.44%), and food service (7.83%).
+Unlike some towns, Hamlin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hamlin are a mix of both white- and blue-collar jobs.
+Overall, Hamlin is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Hamlin who work in office and administrative support (18.11%), food service (8.38%), and personal care services (7.97%).

-In terms of college education, Hamlin is nearly on par with the US average for all cities of 21.84%: 18.93% of adults 25 and older in Hamlin have a bachelor's degree or advanced degree.
+The percentage of adults in Hamlin who are college-educated is close to the national average for all communities of 21.84%: 19.76% of the adults in Hamlin have a bachelor's degree or advanced degree.

-The per capita income in Hamlin in 2010 was $21,583, which is low income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $86,332 for a family of four.
+The per capita income in Hamlin in 2010 was $21,510, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,040 for a family of four.
 However, Hamlin contains both very wealthy and poor people as well.

 The people who call Hamlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamlin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hamlin include Irish, Italian, English, and Polish.